Haimantika/all-things-travel/README.md

    - Transportation recommendations

 ### AI Travel Assistant Chatbot 💬
-The application features an intelligent chatbot powered by DigitalOcean GenAI with agent routing capabilities that provides:
+The application features an intelligent chatbot powered by DigitalOcean GradientAI with agent routing capabilities that provides:

 - **Accommodation Suggestions**: Get personalized hotel and lodging recommendations based on budget, location preferences, and travel style
 - **Cultural Do's and Don'ts**: Learn about local customs, etiquette, and cultural norms to avoid cultural faux pas